colourfullydigital/registration.colourfully.digital/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-For support, email support@your-org.com or join our Slack channel.

 ## 🔍 Documentation

 - [API Documentation](docs/api.md)